There is an option now on your profile page

 - Turisas did an album about Varangians going from Scandinavia to Constantinople.
 It is one of the only instances of Scandinavian warriors of that era in popular culture not being sea raiders.

 - The music video for Jason Forrest's "War Photographer" features Vikings fighting a seaborne battle of the bands with tasty guitar licks and Humongous Mecha.

 - Zakk Wylde

-- Ceann's "Blame the Viking", in which the singer insists that all his mistakes were actually caused by an elusive Viking "friend".
+- Ceann's "Blame the Viking", in which the singer insists that all of his mistakes were actually committed by an elusive Viking "friend".